cnabio/cnab-spec/401-installation-state.md

 Installation data MAY be scoped to a [namespace](/106-namespaces.md).
 Namespaces MUST follow the [CNAB Namespace Format].

-* The combination of namespace and name must be unique.
+* The combination of namespace and name MUST be unique.
-* IDs must be globally unique across namespaces.
+* IDs MUST be globally unique across namespaces.
 * All data created by an installation MUST be defined in the same namespace.

 ### Labels